naucha/naucha/README.md

 <div align="left">
  <h3>About Me</h3>
 My name is Ignasi, and I am a Full Stack Developer, I'm living in Barcelona, Spain.
-I have experience as a product designer and visual merchandaiser.
 <br></br>
 🔭 Recently I'm looking for new opportunities as a web developer to grow and learn new skills.
 <br></br>